jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 ## What is the spatial resolution of RNA-seq?

-The original protocols for RNA-seq required 4 ug (micrograms) of total RNA preparation.
+The original protocols for RNA-seq required 4 micrograms of total RNA preparation.
 This was a large input requirement.
 Advancements in the RNA-seq protocol now make it possible to perform RNA-seq on individual cells that contain only tens of picograms of total RNA.
 By combining these reduced input protocols with microfluidics, individual cells can now have their individual transcriptomes profiled.

 DROP-seq is one of the first and most successful examples of this type of technology.
-DROP-seq creates oil-water droplets of individual cells followed by parallel processing of thousands or tens of thousands of RNA-seq libraries

-( Macosco et al., 2015, Cell).
-Click below for .gif, from http://mccarrolllab.org/dropseq/ )
+DROP-seq creates oil-water droplets of individual cells followed by parallel processing of thousands or tens of thousands of RNA-seq libraries [Macosco et al., 2015, Cell](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.cell.com/action/showPdf?pii=S0092-8674%2815%2900549-8).
+Click [here](https://mccarrolllab.org/dropseq/) to see droplet formation in action!